marcielleal/Tips/README.md

 ### Model
 #### create
-Static method from Model that create and save the model in database
+Static method from Model that create and save the model in database.
+It instanciates a new model and runs save method, then return model.

 #### forceCreate
 Do same as create, but ignores fillable attributes